 There are 24 workstations located in the Teaching Lab.
 In the Study Lab, there are 3 workstations attached to over-sized monitors for collaborative studying or group work.
 These monitors can also be connected to laptops or tablets via the available connecting cables.

-All machines are Dell Pentium PCs running MS Windows XP.
+All machines are Dell Pentium PCs running MS Windows.

 Laser printing is available for $.07 per page from the printer located in the Study Lab.
 Printing is charged through your WisCard account.
 You can add money to your WisCard in a variety of ways.
 Add money to your WisCard online here.